Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Rectified Picture

-We now detail the $Z$ stabilizers of $\mathcal{SC}_{g}$.
+We now count the $Z$ stabilizer generators of $\mathcal{SC}_{g}$.
 As we stated previously, these stabilizers are associated with the $rb$-faces of the lattice.
 We split these faces into two groups: faces which are parallel to $g$-boundaries, and faces which are parallel to the $r$-boundaries or the $b$-boundaries.
 In a distance $d$ lattice, we have $(d-1)^{2}$ $rb$-faces parallel to the $g$-boundaries in each diamond layer.
 There are $d-1$ diamond layers, so there are $(d-1)^{3}$ $rb$-faces parallel to the $g$-boundaries.
 Each chequerboard layer cuts through $2d(d-1)$ $rb$-faces which are parallel to the $r$-boundaries or the $b$-boundaries.
 There are $d$ chequerboard layers, so there are $2d^{2}(d-1)$ of these $rb$-faces.
 Therefore, the total number of $rb$-faces in a distance $d$ lattice is $(d-1)(3d^{2}-2d+1)$.
-However, if we associate $Z$ stabilizers with these faces we don't get an independent set of stabilizer generators.
-We can multiply the $Z$ stabilizers associated with the $rb$-faces of any single cuboctahedron to get the identity.
-Consequently, we must remove one $Z$ stabilizer for every cuboctahedron in the lattice to get a set of independent $Z$ generators.
+However, these stabilizers are not all independent.
+We can multiply the $Z$ stabilizers associated with the $rb$-faces of any cuboctahedron (both full cuboctahedra and half cuboctahedra) to get the identity.
+Consequently, we must remove one $Z$ stabilizer from the list of stabilizer generators for every cuboctahedron in the lattice to get a set of independent $Z$ generators.
 Each chequerboard layer has $(d-1)^{2}$ cuboctahedra and there are $d$ chequerboard layers, so in total we have $d(d-1)^{2}$ cuboctahedra in a distance $d$ lattice.
 Therefore, the total number of $Z$ stabilizer generators in $\mathcal{SC}_{g}$ is:

 The total number of stabilizer generators in $\mathcal{SC}_{g}$ is therefore:

 By comparing Equations~\ref{eq:scg stot} and \ref{eq:q count}, we see that $\mathcal{SC}_{g}$ has has $n-1$ stabilizer generators, where $n$ is the number of physical qubits in the code.
 Therefore, $\mathcal{SC}_{g}$ encodes a single logical qubit.